Partnership Highlights

 Partnerships and the Pass-Through Entity Election

-For taxable years beginning from and after December 31, 2021 the shareholders of a partnership may consent to be taxed at the entity level in Arizona.
-The Arizona PTE income tax is assessed at a rate of 2.98% of the income attributable to the partnership’s resident partners and the income derived from sources within Arizona attributable to the nonresident partners.
+For taxable year 2023, the Arizona PTE income tax is assessed at a rate of 2.5% of the income attributable to the partnership’s resident partners and the income derived from sources within Arizona attributable to the nonresident partners.

 This election must be made by the partnership no later than the due date or extended due date of its return.
 Partners that are not individuals or estates and trusts may not participate in this election.
 Partners who are individuals or estates and trusts who opt out of this election also may not participate in this election.